Dolichousnea longissima: Distribution

-The species grows within the canopies of coniferous trees, primarily those found in old growth Douglas fir forests and near bodies of water.
+The species grows within the canopies of coniferous trees, primarily those found in old growth coniferous forests in regions with high rainfall and humidity, and frequent fog.
 Air pollution heavily affects the metabolic functions of the species, and as a result, populations have declined.
 Industrial logging has also had detrimental impacts on population numbers.

 Human use

 The species is harvested for decoration.
 It has also been historically used as a bedding and filtering material.
 Medicinally, D. longissima is known as an anti-inflammatory due to the presence of the compound longissiminone.
 It has been described in Chinese herbal medicine dating back to 500 A.D., where one of the names for the species translates to "pine gauze".